ibotty/pg-row-hashes/README.md

 Seahash will return a `BIGINT` (64 bit) and Farmhash a `UUID` (128 bit).

 It also provides a `bit_xor` aggregate for `UUID`.

+## Consuming the extension

+There is a debian package published on <https://github.com/ibotty/postgresql-related-packages>.

+It also publishes a container image to be consumed with the [image volume extensions](https://cloudnative-pg.io/documentation/1.27/imagevolume_extensions/) with the CNPG operator on kubernetes.